An Insider at Rgc Resources is Exercising Options

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $74.12K worth of RGCO shares and purchased $21.27K worth of RGCO shares.
-The insider sentiment on Rgc Resources has been neutral according to 92 insider trades in the past three months.
-This sentiment is slightly higher than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $293.1K worth of RGCO shares and purchased $21.27K worth of RGCO shares.
+The insider sentiment on Rgc Resources has been neutral according to 98 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.